Katachi Amti

 Cooking chana dal

-3. Later drain the water.
-If you don’t have time then you can skip soaking chana dal.
+3. Later, drain the water.
+If you don’t have time, then you can skip soaking chana dal.

-5. Pour 3 cups of water.
+5. Pour in 3 cups water.

-8. Strain the cooked dal.
+8. Strain the cooked chana dal.
 The dal has to be strained well.
 You can use a colander to strain the dal.

-The remaining chana dal is used to make Bobbatlu or puran poli stuffing.
-You can also make Chana Dal Sundal or chana dal paratha from the cooked chana dal.
+9. Use the stock to make the Katachi Amti.
+Also reserve 2 tablespoons of the cooked chana dal.
+The remaining chana dal is used to make Bobbatlu or Puran Poli stuffing.
+You can also make chana dal sundal or chana dal paratha from the cooked chana dal.

 10. Measure and keep all the ingredients ready.